HowToDoInJava

-This period of time can be obtained in different ways.
+The period of time can be obtained in the following ways.

 Mostly Period is used to represent a period of time between two dates (e.g. between two LocalDate instances).